Description

 Risk and Exploitability

 The CVSS base score is 6.3, indicating a moderate severity denial‑of‑service situation.
-No EPSS score is available, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of < 1% shows a very low but nonzero exploit probability, and the vulnerability is not listed in the CISA KEV catalog.
 An attacker only needs to send a crafted request containing a deeply nested payload to trigger the issue; it is inferred that authentication is not required, based on the description, and the exploit can be performed over any network interface that accepts JSON input.
 In environments with high request volumes, concurrency can amplify the resource drain, potentially bringing services to a halt.
 Therefore, while the risk is moderate, the potential impact on availability warrants immediate attention.

 Remediation